CultClassik/kubernetes-my-way/README.md

 Ensure shell commands include a "creates" when possible Set rights for vagrant user on kubectl binary in vms properly place kubeconfig files
+Add option for virtualbox or "real" usage complete OCI role to allow docker or rkt instead of containerd move roles to own repos ensure idempotency on all configs